What is the Aboriginal Tent Embassy?

 How was the Tent Embassy created?

-After years of frustration and inaction from the government, four men decided to take matters into their own hands and set up camp on Parliament House (now known as Old Parliament House) lawn.
+After years of frustration and inaction from the government, four men decided to take matters into their own hands and set up camp on the Parliament House (now known as Old Parliament House) lawn.

 The four men who set up the embassy - Michael Anderson, Billy Craigie, Bertie Williams, and Tony Coorey - were protesting the 1971 legal decision and demanding that the government recognize Indigenous Australian ownership of the land.